Can you Really earn 10% Annual Returns These Days!?!

 Remember, the whole idea of Lending Club is making higher-risk loans in exchange for interest rates that are far higher than what you get in a guaranteed spot like a savings account.
 But along with high returns come some financially unstable borrowers, so it is inevitable that a certain percentage of loans will go bad.
 That’s all factored in to your expected rate of return.. but the million-dollar question is: Will the default rate end up being much higher than what Lending Club predicts?

 There is a very handy new Rate Adjuster feature on the LC dashboard: click it and it will automatically calculate a more conservative rate of return for you by writing off a portion of your late loans for you based on the percentage of those loans that on average are recovered, versus going bad.
-Clicking it with today’s results, I get 12.53% – a number which actually jumped a full percentage point two months ago and then held steady, meaning the pool of late loans shrank more than expected.
+Clicking it with today’s results, I get 8.27% – a number which was stable above 10% for some time but has really started dropping in late 2016, so it might be the real answer for our long-term returns.

-After analyzing the results so far, I have noticed that my manual note selection is not particularly magical at increasing returns or decreasing defaults.
-So on January 30th, 2014, I switched the account over to their Prime service, which will handle reinvestments automatically for me.
-Prime will obey your desired allocation across note grades, and you can now even combine it with one of your manual filters.
+After analyzing the early results, I noticed that my manual note selection was not particularly magical at increasing returns or decreasing defaults.
+So on January 30th, 2014, I switched the account over to their Automated Investing (formerly called ‘Prime’) service, which will handle reinvestments automatically for me.
+AI will obey your desired allocation across note grades, and you can now even combine it with one of your manual filters.
 This experiment has been going well, and the reduced amount of idle cash is providing higher returns and lower stress – no more manual fussing around with notes.

-Since beginning this experiment, Lending Club itself has grown significantly, in both scale and reputation.
+Since beginning this experiment, Lending Club itself has grown significantly in scale.
 This article in the Economist describes the flood of institutional money that is now pouring in to these notes, and the May 2013 Google Investment in Lending Club was a boost to its stability and credibility as well.